ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 }
 ```

-Original `result` object would show like this:
+Without special formatting, the `result` object would be displayed like this:

 ```
 {